Chart Color Schemes

 Ambarvale faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has educational challenges, with university qualification rates at 14.8%, significantly lower than Greater Sydney's average of 38.0%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common, with 10.6% of residents holding them, followed by postgraduate qualifications (2.9%) and graduate diplomas (1.3%).
-Trade and technical skills are prominent, with 37.2% of residents aged 15+ having vocational credentials - advanced diplomas at 9.7% and certificates at 27.5%.
+The area's university qualification rate is 14.8%, significantly lower than Greater Sydney's average of 38.0%.
+Bachelor degrees are the most common, at 10.6%, followed by postgraduate qualifications (2.9%) and graduate diplomas (1.3%).
+Vocational credentials are prevalent, with 37.2% of residents aged 15+ holding them, including advanced diplomas (9.7%) and certificates (27.5%).
+Educational participation is high, with 33.5% of residents currently enrolled in formal education, including 12.2% in primary, 9.9% in secondary, and 4.0% in tertiary education.

-Educational participation is high, with 33.5% of residents currently enrolled in formal education.
+Educational participation is notably high, with 33.5% of residents currently enrolled in formal education.
 This includes 12.2% in primary education, 9.9% in secondary education, and 4.0% pursuing tertiary education.
-Ambarvale's three schools have a combined enrollment of 1,389 students as of the reported date.
-The area shows varied educational conditions with an ICSEA score of 931.
-Education provision is balanced, with two primary schools and one secondary school serving distinct age groups.

 Frequently Asked Questions - Education